hashicorp/packer/website/source/docs/what-is-packer.html.markdown

 Historically, creating
 these images has been a predominantly manual process.
 Any existing automated tools were able to create only one type of image.
 Packer, on the other hand, is able to automatically create any type of image, all from a single source configuration.
+This unlocks untapped potential in developing, testing, and deploying applications.

 Pre-baked machine images have a lot of advantages, but we've been unable to benefit from them because they have been too tedious to create and manage.